rlc-community-providers/microfocus-rlc-plugin/README.md

 # Micro Focus Release Control plugin for Jenkins 2.x

-This plugin allows [Micro Focus Release Control](https://www.microfocus.com/products/release-control/) to be used in [Jenkins Pipelines](https://jenkins.io/solutions/pipeline/).
-It provides the following adhoc build steps:
+This plugin allows [Micro Focus Release Control](https://www.microfocus.com/products/release-control/) (RLC) to be used in and invoked from [Jenkins Pipelines](https://jenkins.io/solutions/pipeline/).
+It is a community supported plugin and provides the following adhoc build steps:

-- Create Release Package
+- [x] Create Release Package - create a new Release Package from Jenkins
-- Get Release Train State
+- [x] Get Release Train State - get the state of a Release Train
-- Ger Release Package State
+- [x] Get Release Package State - get the state of a Release Package
-- Send ALF Event
+- [x] Send ALF Event - Send an ALF event that could be used to carry out additional automation from SBM/RLC

 Micro Focus Release Control can be used across the development lifecycle but is typically used to automate releases into controlled environments (Staging/Pre-Prod/Production) and has additional enterprise capabilities above and beyond
 Jenkins to support this.